rvesse/lubm-uba/ReadMe.md

 # Univ-Bench Artificial Data Generator (UBA)

-Data Generator for the LUBM Benchmark
+Data Generator for the LUBM Benchmark, this is basically the official code for the generator with some minor tweaks:

+- `generate.sh` script for launching
+- `pom.xml` and changed directory structure to be able to build with Maven
+- Added `-out <dir>` option to control where generated data files are written

 ## Usage